Get insider access

 Controls

 There's a single joystick on the right backside of the screen.
 It lets you power the monitor On/Off and navigate the on-screen menu.
-The KVM button is to switch between the two devices when using the KVM feature.
+The KVM switch is also on the back.

 Design